Parking Permit Types & Supporting Documents

 Supporting documents

-We do not accept: Expired certificates, screenshots from the app, registration receipts, registration checks and CTP documents.
+• Current vehicle registration certificate for each vehicle.
+We DO NOT accept: Expired certificates, screenshots from the app, registration receipts, registration checks and CTP documents.

-• the trading name of the business, activity, or service located within the pay parking area where the activity / works are to be undertaken.
+• trading name of the business, activity, or service located within the pay parking area where the activity / works are to be undertaken.

-• its operating address.
+• operating address.

 • name and role of the author (signatory) of the letter and their direct contact details.

-• Number of permits applied for.
+• number of permits applied for.

-Traffic Area Permits
+Traffic Area Permit

 Free